-The night before Broad Street, my inlaws, Tim and I decided to head to a local diner.
-I had wanted to try this diner for a while.
-Realistically I liked this diner because the outside looked really nice and “diner-like”.
+The night before Broad Street, my inlaws, Tim, and I decided to head to a local diner.
+I had wanted to try the Dolphin Diner for a while.
+Realistically I liked this diner because the outside looked nice and “diner-like”.

-The outside atmosphere is what originally drew me into the Dolphin Diner.
+The outside atmosphere is what initially drew me into the Dolphin Diner.
 It’s a giant blue metallic building.
 I was thinking (and hoping) they would run with the nautical dolphin theme inside.
 While there are plenty of dolphin designs, there aren’t as many as you would think!
 Either way, the outside is nice, and the inside is clean.
-When we arrived around 5:30, it wasn’t crowded at all.
-I was actually very surprised, but there are 5 diners within the 10 min radius.
-The waiter was quite the unique individual.
-He was very nice and kept everything refilled.
+When we arrived around 5:30, and the Dolphin Diner wasn’t crowded at all.
+I was shocked, but there are five diners within the 10 min radius.

 I always enjoy when diners give a bowl of whipped cream instead of putting it directly into the coffee.
-The coffee was great, and it came with quite a bit of whipped cream.
+The coffee at the Dolphin Diner was great, and it came with quite a bit of whipped cream.
 I have no complaints.
 It was excellent.

-Overall thoughts/Would I come back?
-The Dolphin Diner is a great diner.
+Overall thoughts/Would I come back of the Dolphin Diner (Burlington)?
+The Dolphin Diner (Burlington) is a great diner.
 I was pleasantly surprised and have no complaints.
-If I’m in Burlington soon, I will be back.

 Questions for you: